 The most successful teams at Startup Weekend had a plan for success.
 Those teams knew where to find their audience, how to nurture them into clients, and how to sustain growth.
 These three concepts will impress your potential client/investor from the beginning.

 Not only do you have to understand the profitability of your business, but also the value it provides to your audience.
 You can only pitch an idea well if you believe enough in it!
-Understanding the true value of what you offer, increasing the customer’s perception of its value.
+Understanding the true value of what you offer, increases the customer’s perception of its value.
 Honestly, no one wants to put time and effort into a lost cause.
 If you price your product/service at a rate that will be profitable and fair to the customer, you’ve won the hardest battle!
-Promoting something like that is a piece of cake!
+Promoting and earning from a valuable product is a piece of cake!

 What are people willing to buy?
-How much are you willing to make?
+How much are you willing to charge?
 Is there any overlap?
 Adjust your numbers until it does, and this will make the biggest difference.

 Putting It All Together

-Although X Studios left the Startup Weekend competition with only a second place prize, we all learned how to pitch any idea strategically to gain support.
+Although X Company left the Startup Weekend competition with only a second place prize, we all learned how to pitch any idea strategically to gain support.
 I hope you did too!
 Hook your audience with a clear statement, show your passion for the idea, and believe in the process and profitability.
-Work on these things this week and you’ll see the new customers rolling in!
+Work on these things and you’ll see the new customers rolling in!